Bug #4724

 One general comment: there are some tasks that users will balk at or will find confusing - mainly that you first define an attribute (EML) and then add very similar information in a second place (the annotation).
 So the more that the two activities are split apart, the better -- or conversely, link them together by completing part of the annotation along with the attribute definition.

-Updated by Matt Jones about 14 years ago
+Updated by Matt Jones almost 15 years ago

 I've been thinking that the annotation will eventually supplement or supplant the current EML attribute description page.
 As we wrap our minds around annotation, it seems like it could potentially eliminate some of the choices that the user needs to make in the attribute screen for EML.
 Units in particular are a point of overlap to be resolved.
 Also, by choosing Entity and Characteristics first, we can probably massively simplify the rest of the UI -- for example, if the Characteristic measured is Diameter, there's no need to display any units other than Length-derived units.
 Exploiting the ontologies to simplify the UI for markup would always be a good thing.
 There will probably be some things that remain from EML.
 Maybe we should talk through the Morpho attribute screen and discuss what overlaps with the oboe annotation process, and what could be eliminated.